• Home

 By shopping with a list, you will not only make sure you get all of the foods you came for but avoid forgetting to buy an ingredient and having to return to the store.

 Shopping with cash means you can’t blow your budget, so this cuts back on buying impulse items or foods that are not on the list.
-For some people, shopping online is ideal because it allows them to see a running total as they add items to the cart.

 12. Get Everyone Involved.

 Lastly, if you are planning meals for the family, get their input into what items to include in the meal plan.
-It doesn’t pay to plan out a weeks’ worth of food if your family won’t eat it.
-By involving everyone in the meal planning, you will ensure that you maximize your food budget while minimizing food waste.

 Creating a meal plan on a budget is no easy feat.
 Between the planning and the shopping, the prep and the cooking, it can take several hours to plan and prep meals for the entire family.